 Despite these hefty limitations, Napster continued to grow its subscriber base.
 The company had often partnered with device manufacturers which began to ship their products with Napster preinstalled on them.
 Likewise, agreements with local mobile carriers gave consumers free trials for a few months.

 By January 2006, Napster had crossed the 500,000-subscriber-mark.
-In September, it launched its very own MP3 player in an effort to compete against the combination of iTunes and the iPod.
+In September, it launched its very own MP3 player in an effort to compete against the seemingly unstoppable combination of iTunes and the iPod.

 Napster, despite more than $100 million in annual revenues, struggled to stay afloat.
-In 2016, the company had lost more than $40 million, which began eating into the cash that the company had left from its Sonic sale.
+In 2006, the company had lost more than $40 million, which began eating into the cash that the it had left from its Sonic sale.

 In particular, the fees that Napster had to pay to the record labels in order to be able to host their music were eating into their margins.
 It, therefore, came as a surprise when, in January 2007, Napster acquired AOL Music’s subscription service for $15 million in cash.
 The acquisition allowed them to add another 350,000 subscribers.